MarkBind/markbind/docs/devGuide/writingComponents.md

 #### SSR

-Components should be compatible with SSR.
+Components should be compatible with SSR (Server-Side Rendering).
 Minimally, there should be no SSR issues (viewable from the browser console), though a lack of warnings does **not** mean that there are no SSR problems.
 A guide on SSR for MarkBind can be found [here]({{baseUrl}}/devGuide/design/serverSideRendering.html).